Frequently Asked Questions

 Financial Management Questions

-AFNWA’s formation results in operational funding being reallocated from First Nations members to the utility.
-Does this result in a funding shortfall in band operations?
+Since operational funding will be reallocated from members to AFNWA, does this result in a funding shortfall in band operations?
 If so, what are the plans to relieve the impacts of potential deficits?

 Will AFNWA charge Bands any additional fee(s) if they join AFNWA?